Atelier / Mandala of Desires / 2015

 During the exhibition at the China Art Museum in Shanghai, over a 100 000 wishes were gathered on the dress.
 They were brought to a genuine wish tree growing at the Kaliya Ghat in Vrindavan, India, on March 6th 2016.

-Mandala of Desires next appears at CONDE DUQUE in Madrid, Spain, as part of the Forms of Devotion exhibition, from October 13th 2016. – January 2017.
-Click here to view promo video.
+From October 13th 2016. – January 2017., Mandala of Desires appeared at CONDE DUQUE in Madrid, Spain, as part of the Forms of Devotion exhibition.